How to Prepare and Apply for a California Driver License (FFDL 7)

 If you have or are eligible for a social security number, then you must provide the number on your application.
 For more information, refer to Social Security Number (FFDL 8) Fast Facts brochure.

-Make an appointment before visiting a DMV office (walk-ins are only accepted at our Driver License Processing Centers).
+Make an appointment before visiting a DMV office.
 Appointments can be made online at www.dmv.ca.gov or by calling 1-800-777-0133.

 Step 2: When You Arrive at a DMV Field Office